Get Organized: Create a folder in which you keep any grant-related materials that are not saved within the online grant system.

 Make an honest assessment of these issues: Is the program accessible to individuals with disabilities?
 Is the program accessible regardless of race?
 What kind of ADA accommodation is available to insure access to your program?
 How is your organization planning to improve access?
 If you have questions about how to address these requirements, contact the Director of Arts Access, Kim Johnson.

-Who do I contact if I can’t login to the online grant system?
+Who do I contact if I cannot login to the online grant system?

 Are there resources available to my organization to help with grant writing?

 Program directors are happy to review drafts and answer questions about grant opportunities and grant writing.
 Grant workshops are held every fall, please sign up for our online newsletter to receive information about them and other TN Arts activities.
-Review all the information on the Tennessee Arts Commission website under grants.
+Review all the information on the Tennessee Arts Commission website under the Grants tab.

 Registration may take between 1-7 days to be approved.
 Please register prior to any grant opening or deadline to avoid missing a potential funding opportunity.